Browse the knowledge base

 2. Click Re-scan in the top action bar.

-3. The original file is sent back through the AI pipeline with whatever vendor-corrections you've made since the first scan.
-The new extraction overwrites the old one — your prior manual edits to individual fields are preserved (re-scan respects manual overrides; it only re-extracts fields that weren't manually touched).
+3. The original file is sent back through the AI pipeline, including whatever vendor patterns the system has learned since the first scan.
+The new extraction replaces the old one — so if you've already made careful manual edits, prefer editing over re-scanning.

 When re-scan helps:

-• You've updated the country setting (Settings → Company → Country) which changed VAT-rate defaults; re-scan picks up the new defaults.
+• You've updated the company country (Settings → Company), which changed the VAT-rate defaults; re-scan picks up the new defaults.

 • The original was processed during a transient AI hiccup (rare, but happens) and you want a clean retry.